keshavagrawal89/django_plivo_click_to_call_tracking/README.md

 ====================

-This is just to show how data can be pulled from the db and can reflected on a graph.
+This is just to show how data can be pulled from the db and reflected on a graph.
 Notice '/track_lead/' under urls.py

 ![alt tag] (https://www.evernote.com/shard/s160/sh/4c5c5307-715a-4309-8d98-63f50263aa25/1d478615c707a3082eacf5931410f2a9/deep/0/Screenshot%209/19/13%2011:44%20PM.jpg)